mfine hopes to crack the on-demand healthcare space by partnering with hospitals to facilitate one lakh virtual consultations within a year

 Talking about the company’s client acquisiton strategy, Kompalli indicates that its technology addresses a key pain point for hospitals, hence, approaching them is not a mammoth task.
 “Usually, the intersection between technology and healthcare is tough to crack.
 Either hospitals are left in the deep-end trying to figure out how to use technology or there has been matching of individuals without any quality assurance,” explains the entrepreneur.
 Thus, when mfine’s sales teams approach these hospitals, they (the hosptials) find the use of technology refreshing, as it helps expand their reach among patients and schedule follow-ups.

 Currently, mfine works with 16 hospitals, some of them which include Cloudnine Hospitals, Astor CMI and BSSH.
-And, with operations currently concentrated in Bengaluru, the app has facilitated more than 12,000 consultations so far.
+And, with operations currently concentrated in Bengaluru, the app has facilitated more than 22,000 consultations, 70 doctors, 25 hospitals now.
 Hoping to buck this, Mfine is confident that its positioning in the market is welcomed both by the patients and service-providers.
 In fact, according to Kompalli, the team is beginning to get inbounds from hospitals curious to know about the partnership and wanting to join the bandwagon.
 “On the patients’ side, I have a bullish theory that demand is very much there.
 Our data tells us that with each speciality that we enable, like paediatrics and gynaecology, people are touching upon it quickly,” he says.

 Orthopaedics was never in our list but when data indicated that this is a good opportunity to build on, we went for it and today, we offer it as a speciality